hpiasg/asgwrapper-asynctools/README.md

 ASGwrapper-asynctools
 ---------------------

-ASGwrapper-asynctools is a library which helps to abstract from calling third party asynchronous tools.
+ASGwrapper-asynctools is a library which helps to abstract from calling third party tools that have been build for dealing with asynchronous circuits.

 It supports
 * [Petrify](https://www.cs.upc.edu/~jordicf/petrify/) v5.2